raffienficiaud/livius/doc/source/jobs.rst

 * slide processing: the functionality is covered by the module :py:mod:`extract_slide_clip <SourceCode.video.processing.jobs.extract_slide_clip>`

 * video content creation: those type of jobs create objects suitable for MoviePy as inputs.
+Some utility classes/functions are also provided in the :py:mod:`dummy_clip <SourceCode.video.processing.jobs.dummy_clip>` module.

 Reference
 ---------